gbgplc/loqate-verify-helmcharts/README.md

 ``` bash
 helm plugin install https://github.com/databus23/helm-diff
 ```

+To pull specific images from docker hub for installmanager, spatial-api and querycoordinator add to your command line as per [**Docker Images:**](#docker-images)

 More information on Helmfile as well as how to use it can be found here: <https://github.com/helmfile/helmfile>